CefasRepRes/celtic_sea_cod_trawling_analysis_2023/README.md

 # Celtic Sea cod trawling activity analysis 2023

-Repository for code required for the analysis of fishing activity by trawler vessels  capturing cod in the Celtic Sea area (27.7.e - 27.7.k).
+Repository with the  code required for the analysis of fishing activity by trawler vessels capturing cod in the Celtic Sea area (27.7.e - 27.7.k).

 > The analysis have been structured in the following sections and processes: